-Since 1986/87, the volume of groundwater in storage in the Tule Subbasin has decreased by approximately 5,000,000 acre-ft (see Figure 14).
-However, since 2015/16, the volume of groundwater in storage has been relatively stable.
-This has been due to a reduction in groundwater pumping, a relatively wet precipitation year in 2016/17, and an average precipitation year in 2018/19.
+Since 1986/87, the volume of groundwater in storage in the Tule Subbasin has decreased by approximately 3,800,000 acre-ft (see Figure 14).
+Recent dry conditions have resulted in more limited surface water supplies and higher groundwater pumping relative to previous years, which has resulted in the negative groundwater storage change in the 2019/20 water year.